appsecco/datasploit-ansible/readme.md

 python domainOsint.py -d <domain_name>
 ```

-- From next time when you are using you have to start the process using below commands
+- From next time when you are starting virtual machine start the processes using below commands

 ```
 cd /opt/datasploit/